 Because of the way that the lock switch protrudes ever so slightly, I found that I often inadvertently locked it just taking the camera out of the bag.
-It’s a tiny quibble, I know, but more than a few times I went to take a photo and zoom and found that the lens was locked.
+It’s a tiny quibble, I know, but more than a few times, I went to take a photo and zoom in and found that the lens was locked.

 I also found the lens hood to be unusually brittle.
 I actually went through two of them.
 They seemed to break far more easily than they should.
-Again, I recognize that this is a very minor complaint.
+Again, I recognize that this is a minor complaint.

 Model Number: A101